 Investor profile Growth-oriented Currency of sub-fund USD Sub-fund manager DWS Investment GmbH and as sub-manager Nordea Investment Management AB, Denmark Branch, Nicolai Eigtveds Gade 8, 1402 Copenhagen K, Denmar Performance benchmark - Reference portfolio (risk benchmark) MSCI All Country Word NET TR Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Grand Duchy of Luxembourg and Frankfurt am Main, that is also an exchange trading day on the New York Stock Exchange (NYSE).
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg and Frankfurt am Main.
 Swing Pricing The sub-fund may apply Swing Pricing.
 If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com/fundinformation.
-Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
+Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value p share.
 Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the next valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
+Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset on the basis of the net asset value per share on the next value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited two bank business days after issue of the shares.
 The equivalent value is credited two bank business days after redemption of the shares.
 Fractional shares Up to three places after the decimal point Nature of shares Bearer shares represented by global certificates Maturity date No fixed maturity Maximum management fee charged in respect of investments in shares of target funds (payable by the sub-fund) 3.25%

-Overview of the share classes Currency of share class LC, LD, PFC, PFD EUR Launch date LC, PFC LD, PFD December 13, 2019 January 30, 2024 Initial issue price LC, LD PFC, PFD 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC LD, PFD Accumulating Distribution Front end load (payable by the investor) LC, LD PFC, PFD Up to 5% 0% Management Fee p.a. (payable by the sub-fund) LC, LD PFC, PFD Up to 2.3% Up to 1.5% Taxe d'abonnement (payable by the sub-fund) LC, LD, PFC, PFD 0.05%
+Currency of share class LC, LD, PFC, PFD EUR Launch date LC, PFC LD, PFD December 13, 2019 January 30, 2024 Initial issue price LC, LD PFC, PFD 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC LD, PFD Accumulating Distribution Front end load (payable by the investor) LC, LD PFC, PFD Up to 5% 0% Management Fee p.a. (payable by the sub-fund) LC, LD PFC, PFD Up to 2.3% Up to 1.5% Taxe d'abonnement (payable by the sub-fund) LC, LD, PFC, PFD 0.05%

-PFC and PFD: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription:

-Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1%

-PFC and PFD: Up to 3% for the benefit of the distributor.
+Dilution adjustment (payable by the investor) PFC and PFD: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee PFC and PFD: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.

-Please see the general section of the Sales Prospectus for further explanation.
+For additional costs, see clause 13 of the general section of this Sales Prospectus.

-- For additional costs, see clause 13 of the general section of this Sales Prospectus. - The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.
+The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.